cloudcraftswithsola/cloudcraftswithsola/README.md

 # 👋 Hello, I'm Olusola Owolabi

-- :telescope: I currently work as a Senior Project Manager in a Fintech Company and contribute to developing Web3 and AI projects.
-I joined the @Risein and Chainlink Community
+- :telescope: I currently work as a **Senior Project Manager** in a Fintech Company and contribute to developing Web3 and AI projects.

-- :seedling: Exploring Cloud DevOps Engineering.
+- 👉 If you’re a founder, team lead, or startup struggling with scattered tools, let’s chat.

+:seedling:💼 I’m currently open to remote project management roles and consulting opportunities — helping teams organise, simplify, and deliver.

-- :zap: In my free time, I research on the Latest Technological tools, YCombinator Startups and Venture capital
+- :zap: In my free time, I research the Latest Technological tools, YCombinator Startups and Venture capital Business.

-- :mailbox: How to reach me: - [Email](mailto:owolabithebest@gmail.com)
+- :mailbox: How to reach me: - [Email](mailto:owolabi66@gmail.com)

 ## 🚀 About Me